Doris Miller: Commendation

 Admiral Chester W. Nimitz pins a Navy Cross on Mess Attendant Second Class Miller during a ceremony aboard the USS Enterprise (CV-6) at Pearl Harbor, on May 27, 1942.

 On January 1, 1942, the Navy released a list of commendations for actions on December 7.
-Among them was a single commendation for an unnamed black man.
-The National Association for the Advancement of Colored People (NAACP) had asked President Franklin D. Roosevelt to award the Distinguished Service Cross to the unknown black sailor.
+Among them was a single commendation for an unnamed Black man.
+The National Association for the Advancement of Colored People (NAACP) had asked President Franklin D. Roosevelt to award the Distinguished Service Cross to the unknown Black sailor.
 The Navy Board of Awards received a recommendation that the sailor be considered for recognition.
-On March 12, an Associated Press story named Miller as the sailor, citing the African-American newspaper Pittsburgh Courier; additional news reports credited Lawrence D. Reddick with learning the name through correspondence with the Navy Department, with these news reports becoming influential aspects in giving the Double V campaign greater legitimacy In the following days, Senator James M. Mead introduced a Senate bill [] to award Miller the Medal of Honor, and Representative John Dingell Sr. introduced a matching House bill [].
+On March 12, an Associated Press story named the sailor as Dorie Miller, citing the African-American newspaper Pittsburgh Courier.
+Additional news reports credited Lawrence D. Reddick with learning the name through correspondence with the Navy Department, with these news reports giving the Double V campaign greater legitimacy and momentum.
+In the following days, Senator James M. Mead introduced a Senate bill [] to award Miller the Medal of Honor, and Representative John Dingell Sr. introduced a matching House bill [].

-Miller was recognized as one of the "first U.S. heroes of World War II".
-He was commended in a letter signed by Secretary of the Navy Frank Knox on April 1, and the next day CBS Radio broadcast an episode of the series They Live Forever, which dramatized Miller's actions.
+Miller was regarded as one of the first U.S. heroes of World War II.
+He was commended in a letter signed by Secretary of the Navy Frank Knox on April 1, and the next day CBS Radio broadcast an episode of the series They Live Forever that dramatized Miller's actions.
 Black organizations began a campaign to honor Miller with additional recognition.
 On April 4, the Pittsburgh Courier urged readers to write to members of the congressional Naval Affairs Committee in support of awarding the Medal of Honor to Miller.
 The All-Southern Negro Youth Conference launched a signature campaign on April 17–19.
 On May 10, the National Negro Congress denounced Knox's recommendation against awarding Miller the Medal of Honor.
 On May 11 President Roosevelt approved the Navy Cross for Miller.
+(Note: At the time, the Navy Cross was the third-highest Navy award for gallantry during combat, after the Medal of Honor and the Navy Distinguished Service Medal.
+On August 7, 1942, Congress revised the order of precedence, placing the Navy Cross above the Distinguished Service Medal in precedence.)

-On May 27 Miller was personally recognized by Admiral Chester W. Nimitz, Commander in Chief, Pacific Fleet, aboard the aircraft carrier (CV-6) at anchor in Pearl Harbor.
-Nimitz presented Miller with the Navy Cross, at the time the third-highest Navy award for gallantry during combat, after the Medal of Honor and the Navy Distinguished Service Medal; on August 7, 1942, Congress revised the order of precedence, placing the Navy Cross above the Distinguished Service Medal in precedence.
-Nimitz said of Miller's commendation, "This marks the first time in this conflict that such high tribute has been made in the Pacific Fleet to a member of his race and I'm sure that the future will see others similarly honored for brave acts."
+On May 27 Miller was one of nine officers and men personally recognized by Admiral Chester W. Nimitz, Commander in Chief, Pacific Fleet, aboard the aircraft carrier (CV-6) at anchor in Pearl Harbor.
+Nimitz presented Miller with the Navy Cross and stated, "This marks the first time in this conflict that such high tribute has been made in the Pacific Fleet to a member of his race and I'm sure that the future will see others similarly honored for brave acts."